 Responsibilities include leading an interdisciplinary general psychiatry adult inpatient teaching unit composed of residents, medical students, nursing, social work, and support staff.
 The Program Director position includes accountability for the operation for the training program, promoting a culture of excellence, resident recruitment, innovation in teaching, and resident evaluation.
 Other duties will be tailored to the interest of the applicant and include opportunities in: adult and child outpatient, partial hospitalization, ECT, TMS, community outreach, college student mental health, psychiatry integration in primary care clinics, and forensic psychiatry.

-Faculty members have protected time to pursue professional interests including clinical or educational program development or research.
-Our department values a positive, collegial culture and supports the growth, development and advancement of its members.
-The department has high faculty and resident satisfaction and low turnover.
+Educational responsibilities include clinical and classroom teaching of residents and medical students.
+Faculty members are granted protected time to pursue other interests including clinical or educational program development and research.
+The department values and supports the growth, development and advancement of its faculty members.

 To inquire confidentially about a position, please contact Dr. Timothy Bruce, Search Chair, at (309) 495-1647 or firstname.lastname@example.org.

 Minimum requirements include: graduation from an ACGME-approved psychiatry residency training program, board certification or board eligibility in general psychiatry and eligibility for an unrestricted Illinois medical license.
 UIC is an EOE/AA/M/F/Disabled/Veteran employer.
 For fullest consideration, please apply by June 15, 2018 at the following link: https://jobs.uic.edu/job-board/job-details?jobID=94555

 The University of Illinois may conduct background checks on all candidates upon acceptance of a contingent offer.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.